 Put them in a blender, puree and drink.
 Save extra in the refrigerator for later.

--Plain Greek-style yoghurt – 1/3 – 1/2 cup: dieters use non-fat.
-If you need more calories (athletes, weight gainers), use full fat varieties like Fage Total
+- Plain Greek-style yogurt – 1/3 – 1/2 cup: dieters use non-fat.
+If you need more calories (athletes, weight gainers), use full-fat varieties like Fage Total

 Make the couscous (whole wheat from Trader Joe’s), warm the veggies & meat while couscous is plumping, mix together, add cheese, pop in the microwave if needed just to melt the cheese.

-20. Fish Tacos: Use any simple baked fish (we prefer a white fish vs. a salmon or tuna, etc.).
+Use any simple baked fish (we prefer a white fish vs. a salmon or tuna, etc.).
 Bake that up, grab a tortilla (we make our own) and add the veggie.
-For fish tacos its usually broccoli or cole slaw but sometimes just shredded lettuce, tomatoes or other veggies we have on hand.
+For fish tacos it’s usually broccoli or coleslaw but sometimes just shredded lettuce, tomatoes or other veggies we have on hand.
 Then I usually add a dressing of some kind–sometimes just ranch (again, make ourselves from an easy spice blend I get from Penzey’s).
 Roll it up and eat.
 Yummy!

 Brenda Thompson at Meal Planning Magic